lightblue-platform/lightblue-docs-user/language_specification/rdbms.md

     "dotall": boolean
 }
 ```
-* field: A required String that represents a field from the Entity or an inputed variable.
+* `field`: A required String that represents a field from the Entity or an inputed variable.
-* regex: A required String that must follow the regex standard format.
+* `regex`: A required String that must follow the regex standard format.
 It will be used to be evaluated against the target field
-* case_insensitive: A non-required bolean field that can enable or disable the case sensitive of the regex execution
+* `case_insensitive`: A non-required bolean field that can enable or disable the case sensitive of the regex execution
-* multiline: A non-required bolean field that can enable or disable the multilne usage of the regex execution
+* `multiline`: A non-required bolean field that can enable or disable the multilne usage of the regex execution
-* extended: A non-required bolean field that can enable or disable the case extend function of the regex execution
+* `extended`: A non-required bolean field that can enable or disable the case extend function of the regex execution
-* dotall: A non-required bolean field that can enable or disable the regex to match any character including a newline
+* `dotall`: A non-required bolean field that can enable or disable the regex to match any character including a newline

 ### [opid]op
 The [op](https://github.com/lightblue-platform/lightblue/blob/master/lightblue-rdbms/metadata/src/main/resources/json-schema/metadata/rdbms/model/conditional.json) is structed as following: